jekyll/jekyll/docs/_tutorials/custom-404-page.md

 The procedure is just as simple as configuring Apache servers, but slightly different.

-Add the following to the ngnix configuration file, `nginx.conf`, which is usually located inside `/etc/nginx/` or `/etc/nginx/conf/`:
+Add the following to the nginx configuration file, `nginx.conf`, which is usually located inside `/etc/nginx/` or `/etc/nginx/conf/`:

 ```
 server {